thinkfiveable/cram-support-bot/README.md

 | ADMIN_ID             	| ID of the admin of this bot.
 Bypasses<br>all cooldowns/ratelimits 	|     ✔️    |

 ## Setup
-You can deploy this project manually using the steps below, or using the include docker-compose file by doing `docker compose up -d --build`
+You can deploy this project manually using the steps below, or using the include docker-compose file by doing `docker compose up -d --build`.
+There is also an included `heroku.yml` file for deploying to Heroku, which should build with the Dockerfile provided.

 ```console
 foo@bar:~$ git clone https://github.com/ThinkFiveable/cram-support-bot.git